mantidproject/mantid/Code/Mantid/docs/source/concepts/PointAndSpaceGroups.rst

     Space group no. 227 has point group: m-3m
     Space group no. 216 has point group: -43m

+Sometimes it's useful to reverse the above process - which is not exactly possible, because several space groups may map to the same point group.
+The space group factory does however provide a way to get all space group symbols that belong to a certain point group:

+.. testcode:: ExSpaceGroupFactoryPointGroup

+    from mantid.geometry import PointGroupFactory, SpaceGroupFactory

+    pg = PointGroupFactory.createPointGroup("m-3")

+    print "Space groups with point group m-3:", SpaceGroupFactory.getSpaceGroupsForPointGroup(pg)

+The example produces the following output:

+.. testoutput:: ExSpaceGroupFactoryPointGroup

+    Space groups with point group m-3: ['F d -3','F m -3','I a -3','I m -3','P a -3','P m -3','P n -3']

 While PointGroup offers useful methods to handle reflections, some information can only be obtained from the space group.
 The presence of translational symmetry causes the contributions from symmetrically equivalent atoms to the structure factor of certain reflections to cancel out completely so that it can not be observed.
 These systematically absent reflections are characteristic for each space group, a fact that can be used to determine the space group from measured reflection intensities.
 The following script shows how to check a few reflections:

 .. testcode:: ExSpaceGroupReflectionIsAllowed